void SetGlobal( StringToken token, GpuBuffer buffer )

 var token = new StringToken("GlobalBuffer");

-var buffer = new GpuBuffer();
+var gpuBuffer = new GpuBuffer();

-// Set the global buffer
+// Set the global GPU buffer

-commandList.SetGlobal(token, buffer);
+commandList.SetGlobal(token, gpuBuffer);